nfweb/nfweb-concept/project-brief.md

 * [Infrastructure & Environment](#infrastructure-environment)
 * [Deployment](#deployment)

 ##Introduction
 Nightfever is an international christian initiative in about 100 cities all around the world.
 In these cities Nightfever teams open churches during the night and invite passersby to a moment of tranquility and encounter.

 ###Project Goals
 Due to the recent and continuing growth of Nightfever we need to focus our website on internationalisation and localizaion.
-The current software delivering our website is funcionally limited and faulty.
-It is not considered to provide a sound platform for these and any future demands.
+The current software delivering our website is functionally limited and faulty.
+It is not considered to provide a sound platform for our current and especially our future demands.

 The online services for nightfever are to be renewed in terms of design as well as the underlying software system.
 The most important goals and challenges are: